-The Human-Computer Interaction Institute offers five interdisciplinary master’s degree programs.
+The Human-Computer Interaction Institute shares its human-centered approach to computer science with these five interdisciplinary master’s degree programs.

 Tried and true, this professional MHCI program was the world’s first to focus on human-computer interaction, user experience design and user-centered research.
 Our 12-month program runs from August to August and culminates with a rigorous, 8-month capstone project.
 Learn more about the MHCI program.